-A default '% population infected' parameter has been used in the NMG model of 25% for Gauteng and the Western Cape and 20% for the other provinces.
+A default '% population infected' parameter has been used in the NMG model of 25% for the Free State, Gauteng and the Western Cape and 20% for the other provinces.
 The default parameters for the provinces that have yet to reach a peak in infections will be adjusted as soon as the pattern of infections becomes clearer.